omnikernel1/omni-kernel-v5/README.md

 * The math detects the **Radioactive Lexicon** (phrases like "raw weights" or "reverse-engineer") and terminates the signal instantly.
 * **THE DELTA:** **Existential Risk Mitigation (Immeasurable)**.

+#### 🛡️ 4.
+The "Glass Box" Trust (Audit Integrity)
+OMNI_KERNEL v5.0 operates as a **Glass Box**, ensuring every decision is 100% traceable and mathematically defensible.
+Unlike "Black Box" models, our logic is rooted in:
+* **Boltzmann Entropy ($S = k \ln W$):** Used to quantify signal disorder and political volatility.
+High-entropy signals ($S > 70.0$) are automatically identified as "Radioactive" risk vectors.
+* **Kelly Criterion ($f^*$):** Determines the optimal capital fraction to allocate based on the system's "Edge".
+This prevents "Gambler's Ruin" and ensures maximum long-term growth by prioritizing signals with a mathematically verified win probability.
 ---
 *© 2026 OmniAgent Architecture.
 All Rights Reserved.
 Proprietary & Confidential.*